Barbu Solacolu: Biography

-Early life and career
+Early life

 Solacolu once specified that his birth date was March 17, 1897 (Old Style: March 5), against sources which have March 18.
 His exact place of birth was a family townhouse on Astronomului Street 6, in Bucharest.
 Barbu was the son of Victor Solacolu, a magistrate, and Victoria (née Petrescu), daughter of military doctor (and Romanian Land Forces General) Zaharia Petrescu.
 Before marrying Solacolu, Victoria had been his secretary; her sister, Alina, was the wife of zoologist Grigore Antipa.
 Victor was the scion of a prosperous merchant family, of Bulgarian heritage, whose members where, by his own account, "many, so very many", virtually none of them having left Bucharest in his own lifetime.
 He also reports that the shared surname originates with a Turkish-language nickname, Solak ("Left-handed"), bestowed on his grandfather Hagi-Anghel.
 The latter had built his fortune around the Solacoglu Inn.
 From him and from his father, Dimitrie Solacolu, Barbu had inherited the Hanul cu Tei business and a large estate in Sărulești.
 Victor's brother, Theodor Solacolu, a noted botanist, was also a Symbolist author, as was (occasionally) his other brother, Alfred.
 Other relatives include chemist Șerban C. Solacolu, engineer Paul Solacolu, and publicist Ion Solacolu.

 Barbu, who was Victor and Victoria's second son (his elder, Fernand, had been born in Belgium), lived in Lipscani area between the ages of 1 and 33.
 His family's social positioning allowed him to meet various historical figures, including senior politician Petre P. Carp, comedian Jean Montaureanu, or the aviation pioneer Aurel Vlaicu.
 He would later recount that Vlaicu disguised his flying anxiety by taking sips of alcohol before each takeoff.
 Young Solacolu attended the Golescu primary school, outside Antim Monastery, from 1904 to 1907.

-Between 1908 and 1913, he studied at Gheorghe Lazăr and Saint Sava high schools.
+Between 1908 and 1913, Solacolu studied at Gheorghe Lazăr and Saint Sava high schools.
 At age 15, his academic excellence was acknowledged by Tinerimea Română cultural society, which awarded him a collector's book of history, but he sold this and other items to an antiquarian bookshop, preferring monetary rewards to feed his smoking habit.
 Solacolu was first attracted to poetry "around 1906", when he was vacationing with General Constantin Iarca, his uncle, in Valea Călugărească; he wrote a piece dedicated to Joan of Arc, which Iarca read and corrected, teaching him the standards of rhyme and prosody.
 He was one of the youngsters who had been impressed by the traditionalist historian and theorist, Nicolae Iorga, and read Iorga's journal, Sămănătorul—which also acquainted him with the naturalistic prose of Constantin Sandu-Aldea, whom he considered a great author.
 He sent a sketch story to be published in Sămănătorul, in 1909, but received a flat rejection.